Trewaters/soar/public/help/sequences/create-sequence.md

 ## Common Questions

-**Q: What's the difference between a series (flow) and a sequence?**
+**Q: What's the difference between a flow (flow) and a sequence?**

-A: A **series (flow)** is a collection of individual yoga poses grouped by theme or purpose.
-A **sequence** is a complete practice session made by combining multiple series in a specific order.
-Think of series as chapters and sequences as the complete book.
+A: A **flow (flow)** is a collection of individual yoga poses grouped by theme or purpose.
+A **sequence** is a complete practice session made by combining multiple flow in a specific order.
+Think of flow as chapters and sequences as the complete book.

-**Q: How many series should I include in a sequence?**
+**Q: How many flow should I include in a sequence?**

 A: It depends on your practice duration and goals.
-For a 20-30 minute practice, use 2-3 series.
-For 45-60 minute sessions, include 4-6 series.
-Quality matters more than quantity - choose series that flow well together.
+For a 20-30 minute practice, use 2-3 flow.
+For 45-60 minute sessions, include 4-6 flow.
+Quality matters more than quantity - choose flow that flow well together.

-**Q: Can I add the same series multiple times to a sequence?**
+**Q: Can I add the same flow multiple times to a sequence?**

 A: Yes!
-You can add any series multiple times if you want to repeat it during practice.
-This is useful for creating balanced sequences (e.g., repeating a sun salutation series between other series).
+You can add any flow multiple times if you want to repeat it during practice.
+This is useful for creating balanced sequences (e.g., repeating a sun salutation flow between other flow).

-**Q: Do I have to add series in any specific order?**
+**Q: Do I have to add flow in any specific order?**

-A: No strict rules, but best practice is to order series from gentle warm-up to peak intensity to cool-down.
+A: No strict rules, but best practice is to order flow from gentle warm-up to peak intensity to cool-down.
 Use the pose preview feature to verify your sequence flows smoothly from beginning to end.

-**Q: Can I reorder series after adding them?**
+**Q: Can I reorder flow after adding them?**

-A: Currently, series are practiced in the order you add them.
-To change the order, remove series and add them back in your preferred sequence.
+A: Currently, flow are practiced in the order you add them.
+To change the order, remove flow and add them back in your preferred sequence.
 This is an intentional design to encourage thoughtful planning.

 **Q: What happens if I click "Start Over" by accident?**